 As an outsider you’re maybe jealous of the Swedes who sit on outdoor cafes during these times?
 Or maybe you don’t understand why they still come together?
 In Sweden they chose the strategy of group immunity.
 The government gives a lot of responsibility to the population and the Swedes usually take this responsibility.
 They adapt fairly well to the social distancing rules.
 Sweden has many one-person households and they are appreciate their ‘personal space’.
 In addition, the country is many times more extensive than the Benelux and Sweden (except for the big cities) with its 10 million inhabitants is less populated.
 Whether their strategy is the right one remains to be seen.
 Virologists have already criticized the approach of the government.

 - Denmark closes its borders from Saturday March 14 at noon until May 10.
 Unless you live or work in Denmark, you will not get in.
 The travel advice from the Danish government for all trips has been adjusted to a negative for unnecessary trips.
 So whoever thought to travel to Sweden by car, train or bus, cannot do this via Denmark.

 - Norway closed its borders for people coming from high-risk countries.
 With retroactive effect, anyone who returned from abroad (including non-risk countries) since February 27 must remain in quarantine for 14 days.
 Those who show symptoms should be quarantined for at least 7 days after the symptoms disappear.
 The Norwegian royal couple also had to be quarantined after a trip abroad.
 Many hotels, restaurants and museums are also closed there.

 - Finland canceled events with more than 500 attendees until May 31.
 Those who display (minor) symptoms are asked to stay at home to avoid any spread.

 - Transiting country Germany is also facing a tough battle against the corona virus.
-Events with more than 500 attendees have been canceled.
+The country is in a lockdown light until May 3.